Lie Theory for Asymptotic Symmetries in General Relativity: The NU Group: Lie theory for the NU group

-While this indeed constitutes a Lie group structure on the unit component of the NU-group (seen as a submanifold of $C^\infty_{fS}(\R\times \SSS^2)\times \Lor$), we note that this subgroup does not accommodate the image of the canonical inclusion of the BMS group.
+While this indeed constitutes a Lie group structure on the unit component of the NU group (seen as a submanifold of $C^\infty_{fS}(\R\times \SSS^2)\times \Lor$), we note that this subgroup does not accommodate the image of the canonical inclusion of the BMS group.
 Recall that the inclusion was given by

-Then the formula for the first component shows that the only element which gets mapped by $I$ into the subgroup $\mathcal{N}_0 \rtimes \Lor$ is the identity supertranslation $F \equiv 0$.
+Then the formula for the first component shows that the only element which gets mapped by $I$ into the subgroup $\Ncvs \rtimes \Lor$ is the identity supertranslation $F \equiv 0$.

-Note that since $\mathcal{N}_0$ is the unit component of the Lie group $\mathcal{N}$ we have $\Lf (\mathcal{N}_0) = \Lf (\mathcal{N}) = C_c^\infty (\R \times \SSS^2)$ with the bracket computed in \Cref{prop:LieAlg-N}.
-Now $\NU_0$ is a semidirect product of $\mathcal{N}_0$ and $\Lor$, whence its Lie algebra is given as the semidirect product
+Note that since $\Ncvs$ is the unit component of the Lie group $\mathcal{N}$ we have $\Lf (\Ncvs) = \Lf (\mathcal{N}) = C_c^\infty (\R \times \SSS^2)$ with the bracket computed in \Cref{prop:LieAlg-N}.
+Now $\NUovs$ is a semidirect product of $\Ncvs$ and $\Lor$, whence its Lie algebra is given as the semidirect product

 where $d\tau$ is the derived action of $\tau$.
-Moreover, as $\mathcal{N}$ is $C^0$-regular by \Cref{Nisregular}, $\Lor$ is $C^0$-regular as a finite dimensional Lie group and $C^0$-regularity is an extension property we obtain:
+Moreover, as $\mathcal{N}$ is $C^0$-regular by \Cref{Nisregular}, $\Lor$ is $C^0$-regular as a finite-dimensional Lie group and $C^0$-regularity is an extension property we obtain:

-\begin{cor} The Lie group $\NU_0$ is $C^0$-regular. \end{cor}
+\begin{cor} The Lie group $\NUovs$ is $C^0$-regular. \end{cor}

-As a consequence of $C^0$-regularity we obtain the following properties of $\NU_0$:
+As a consequence of $C^0$-regularity we obtain the following properties of $\NUovs$:

-\begin{lem} The strong Trotter and the strong commutator property hold for the Lie groups $\mathcal{N}$ and $\NU_0$. \end{lem}
+\begin{lem} The strong Trotter and the strong commutator property hold for the Lie groups $\mathcal{N}$ and $\NUovs$. \end{lem}

 \begin{proof} For any $C^0$-regular Lie group the strong Trotter property holds due to \cite[Theorem 1]{Han20}.
 Further, it is known that the strong Trotter property implies the (strong) commutator property \cite[Theorem H]{glo15}. \end{proof}